Ant01n3/AntApplet/README.md

 The program uses [Scala](http://www.scala-lang.org/) and the [actor model](http://en.wikipedia.org/wiki/Actor_model) to represent the ants.
 It uses [GraphStream](http://graphstream-project.org/) to represent an environment actor (a graph representing the possible paths for the ants).
 Then each ant is an actor that takes orientation decisions each time it encounters an intersection based on informations stored on the edges.
 Ants use a model inspired by the works of Jean-Louis Deneubourg and Marco Dorigo.

+This readme contains the following information:

+* auto-gen TOC:
+{:toc}

+* Installation and use
+* Changing the ant environment graph
+* Creating your how ant environment graphs
+* The ant model used
+* The implementation

 Installation and use
 --------------------